MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl/nn-shobjidl-isearchboxinfo.md

 ## -remarks

-The search box is shown here in an Windows Explorer window frame.
+The search box is shown here in a Windows Explorer window frame.